top of page

 Pay attention to the taste, texture, and aroma of your food.
 Eat slowly and savour each bite.
 This practice, rooted in behavioural self-regulation, has been shown to support healthier eating patterns and long-term weight management (Mason et al., 2016).

 Use walking as a form of moving meditation.
-Feel the ground beneath your feet, observe your surroundings, and synchronise your breath with your steps.
+Feel the ground beneath your feet, observe your surroundings and synchronise your breath with your steps.
 This mirrors sensorimotor psychotherapy, which integrates movement with awareness to support emotional regulation and embodied presence.
+While mindfulness walking is best integrated into nature therapies, some of us do not have regular access to the countryside.
+However, you can practice this mindfulness exercise anywhere.

 These attitudes deepen emotional processing and self-understanding, fostering a greater sense of psychological safety.